-Phimosis surgery is done with general or local anesthesia and is a safe and simple method performed by a urologist or pediatric surgeon, and is commonly indicated for boys between 7 and 10 years of age, but it can also be performed in adolescence, although recovery may be more painful.
+It is commonly indicated for boys between 7 and 10 years of age, but it can also be performed in adolescence, although recovery may be more painful.

-- Reduced risk of urinary tract infection;
+- Decreased risk of urinary tract infection;

 - Prevention of penile cancer;